Curtis R. Tucker: Political career

 In 1972, Tucker became the first black person elected to the Inglewood City Council, leading to re-election in 1973 with 66% of the vote.

 In 1974, Tucker was elected to the California State Assembly, where he would serve until his death in 1988.
 During his time in the Assembly, Tucker was involved in health policy as well as racial equality issues.
 Tucker served as chairman of the Assembly Health Committee.
 On issues of race, Tucker worked to promote racial and gender equality, and justice for poor and under-represented communities.
 Tucker served as a member of the Legislative Black Caucus.
 One of Tucker's key achievements during his time in office was his work with fellow Assembly member and future Congresswoman Maxine Waters to divest and outlaw investment in Apartheid South Africa.

 Legacy

-Tucker died due to complications from liver cancer on October 10, 1988, at Daniel Freeman Memorial Hospital.
-Tucker was seeking re-election at the time, and ballots had already been printed with his name, so then-Governor George Deukmejian scheduled a special election to fill Tucker's seat.
+Tucker died of complications from liver cancer on October 10, 1988, at Daniel Freeman Memorial Hospital.
+He was seeking re-election at the time, and ballots had already been printed with his name, so then-Governor George Deukmejian scheduled a special election to fill Tucker's seat.
 Tucker's son Curtis Jr. won the seat in the special election and served in the Assembly until 1996.

 Constituents referred to Tucker as "the Godfather" or the "elder statesman" of the district, due to his long tenure in the Assembly.

 Because of Tucker's work on health-related issues, the Curtis R. Tucker Health Center in Inglewood was named in his honor.